numical/morsels/performance-budgets.md

 ## Intro
 From Fuencisla Clemares, MD of Google Spain & Portugal, at [Mobile World Congress](https://www.mwcbarcelona.com/):
+* Mobile web now more traffic than desktop but conversion on desktop is 2x mobile.
+Why...?
+Speed!
 * 1s delay loading can impact conversion by as much as 20%!
 * \>50% of visitors leave if it takes >3s to load.

 Performance is important.
 Yet it is usually seen as a 'techie' issue only, relegated to some company standards document.
 How do we get business / product owners etc. to take into account performance in their prioritisation and scoping?
-How can we persuafe then to pay for the addiitonal effort?
+How can we persuade them to pay for the addiitonal effort?
 The answer - performance budgets!

 ## Definition